CA PPM SaaS Service Description

 - Use of Code versus ID: The CA PPM SaaS financial tables use codes instead of IDs.
 The Data Warehouse always uses the numeric key of the dynamic lookups.

 - Studio attributes not available in a Universe without customization: The data warehouse is extendable without customization.
 A flag was added to Studio objects and attributes that tells the load job to add new objects and attributes automatically.

 CA SaaS solutions are delivered as a standardized service.
 This standardization allows CA Technologies to deliver high-quality services in a repeatable and cost-effective manner.
 To achieve this standardization, certain design principles are enforced to limit customization that may cause instabilities in the delivery of the service.
 Allowing only supported configurations ensures the security, stability, and maintainability of the service for all clients.

 Customization of the CA PPM application layer or alterations/insertions of any files on the application servers is not compatible with CA PPM.
 CA PPM leverages a uniform code base and, therefore, cannot support application customization.
 Customization under this policy includes, but is not limited to, the following:

 - Alterations to the base CA PPM code set including XSL and JAVA files

 - Placement of a parameter or any other file into the directory structure of a server.
-Note an SFTP directory is available as a mounted directory at the application level for file uploads; this directory is available to process based scripts.

 Customization of the CA PPM database schema is not permitted.
 However, CA PPM SaaS solution allows and supports all configurations done through CA PPM Studio.
 Customizations under this policy include, but are not limited to, the following: